-- 1. Pace/Time Progression Students must successfully complete 67% of their attempted courses within the VSCS as recorded and documented by the Office of the Registrar.
+Pace/Time Progression Students must successfully complete 67% of their attempted courses within the VSCS as recorded and documented by the Registrar.
 Dropped courses aren't included.
 Courses from which the student withdraws after the end of the add/drop period are counted toward attempted courses.
 For financial aid eligibility, total hours attempted, including transfer credits counted toward the degree, can't exceed 150% of graduation requirements.
-As an example, if you attempt/enroll in 12 credits for one semester, you must successfully complete 8 of those 12 credits (12 x 67% = 8). - 2.
-GPA Requirement Students with fewer than 30 attempted credits must maintain a cumulative GPA of 1.75.
+As an example, if you attempt/enroll in 12 credits for one semester, you must successfully complete 8 of those 12 credits ($12 \times 67\% = 8$).

+- 2. GPA Requirement Students with fewer than 30 attempted credits must maintain a cumulative GPA of 1.75.
 Students with 30 attempted credits or greater must maintain a cumulative GPA of 2.00 as documented by the Registrar. - 3.
 Maximum Time Frame The maximum time frame for a student to complete their academic program may not exceed 150% of the published length of the program, measured in credit hours.
-As an example, if an associate degree program requires 68 credits, the maximum time frame allowed to complete the program would be 102 credits ($68 \times 150\% = 102$).
+As an example, if an associate degree program requires 68 credits, the maximum time frame allowed to complete the program would be 102 credits (68 x 150% = 102).